sanjanb/my-digital-garden/_notes/conceptual-frameworks.md

 **Weakness**: Unconscious frameworks resist examination and modification, even when they become counterproductive.

+The process mirrors how [[Mental Rehearsal as Cognitive Architecture]] programs neural filters—repeated patterns become automatic, operating below conscious awareness to shape what we perceive as possible.

 ## Framework Archaeology

 How do you excavate your own conceptual frameworks?
 Some approaches: